AnswerDotAI/cold-compress/README.md

 bash experiments/attention_loss.sh
 ```

 These experiments record Attention Loss at various decoding steps.
-From these experiments, which record PPL on [PG-19 Book Corpus](https://github.com/google-deepmind/pg19), we can show a clear correlation between Attention Loss and downstream performance (PPL).
+From these experiments, which record PPL on the [PG-19 Book Corpus](https://github.com/google-deepmind/pg19), we can show a clear correlation between Attention Loss and downstream performance (PPL).

 ![Attention Loss Results](images/attention_loss_pg19.png)